 Driving in Saudi Arabia is the easiest and most convenient way to get around.
-That being said, foreigners in Saudi Arabia will have to get accustomed to the driving style in Saudi Arabia.
+That being said, expats in Saudi Arabia will have to get accustomed to the driving style in Saudi Arabia.
 Getting a good understanding of driving etiquette and road signage is the first step to developing your road skills in Saudi Arabia.

 Can expats drive in Saudi Arabia?